styled-components/styled-components/CONTRIBUTING.md

 2. Install all the dependencies: `yarn install`.
 Since this repository uses `yarn` workspaces, avoid using `npm` where you can.

-3. Run `yarn start` to start sandbox server
+3. Run `yarn dev` to start sandbox server

 Now you should have the sandbox running on `localhost:3000`.
 The Sandbox supports client-side and server-side rendering.